 Are you a community-based program interested in or already serving Veterans through adaptive sports programs?
 Consider applying to the VA Paralympic Grant Program.

-The VA National Veterans Sports Programs & Special Events Office provides a monthly assistance allowance for disabled Veterans as authorized by section 703 of the Veterans' Benefits Improvement Act of 2008 for qualifying athletes.
+The VA National Veterans Sports Programs & Special Events Office provides a monthly assistance allowance for disabled Veterans as authorized by 38 U.S.C.
+322(d) and Section 703 of the Veterans' Benefits Improvement Act of 2008 for qualifying athletes training in Paralympic sports.

-Athletes must also have established training and competition plans and are responsible for turning in monthly and quarterly reports in order to continue receiving a monthly assistance allowance.
-The allowance base for an athlete approved for monetary assistance ranges from $554.22 up to $1,046.33 per month, depending on the number of dependents.
+Athletes must also have established training and competition plans and are responsible for turning in monthly and quarterly reports in order to continue receiving the monthly assistance allowance.
+The allowance rate for an athlete approved for monetary assistance is the same as the 38 U.S.C.
+Chapter 31 Vocational Rehabilitation & Employment (VR&E) rate, which in FY 2013 ranged from $585.11 up to $1,104.64 per month, depending on the number of dependents.

 To learn more about the specific sport standards or the monthly assistance allowance, email us at vacoadaptiveSP@va.gov.